Murali Sharma

-Murali Sharma (born 9 August 1972) is an Indian actor who works predominently in Telugu and Hindi films.
-Sharma has starred in over 130 feature films including Telugu, Hindi, Tamil, Marathi and Malayalam cinema.
+Murali Sharma (born 9 August 1972) is an Indian actor who works predominantly in Telugu and Hindi films.
+Sharma has starred in over 130 feature films including Telugu, Hindi, Tamil, Marathi, Kannada and Malayalam cinema.

 Sharma gained wide recognition in television with Doordarshan's Paltan in which he plays the lead role of Col. R.S.
 Sajwan.
 Sharma has appeared in various soap operas such as Guns and Roses, Siddanth, Laagi Tujhse Lagan, Mahayagya, Viraasat, Zindhagi Teri Meri Kahani, Rishtey, Humne lee hain shapath, and Rangeela Ratan Sisodia.

 Early and personal life

 Murali Sharma was born on 9 August 1972 in Guntur, Andhra Pradesh and was brought up in Mumbai.
-His father, Vrijbhushan Sharma is a Marathi, while his mother Padma Sharma is a Telugu from Guntur.
+His father, Vrijbhushan Sharma is Marathi, while his mother Padma is Telugu and comes from Guntur.
 Sharma calls himself a "Bombaywala".
 He completed his bachelor's degree, and studied acting at the Roshan Taneja Acting School in Mumbai.
 He is married to actress Ashwini Kalsekar.

 Career

 Murli Sharma appeared as Captain Khan in the 2004 Bollywood movie Main Hoon Na alongside Shahrukh Khan.
 In 2007, he had roles in the Hindi movies Dhol, Dhamaal, Black Friday, and the Telugu movies Athidhi and Kantri.
-He received a Nandi Award for his dual role of Kaiser/Ajay Shastri in Athithi.
+He received a Nandi Award for his dual role of Kaiser/Ajay Shastri in Athidhi.
 In 2008, he made an appearance in the Bollywood film Jaane Tu...
 Ya Jaane Na and appeared in Golmaal Returns and Sunday.

 In 2011, Sharma had supporting roles in Singham, Oosaravelli, starring Jr. NTR and Dhoni in Telugu.
 He continued to work in Hindi and Telugu, and in 2012 he had his first role in a Malayalam film Karmayodha starring Mohanlal.
 In 2013 he also worked in the Tamil and Marathi film industries.

 In 2015, he had larger roles in Gopala Gopala and Bhale Bhale Magadivoy.
 He also worked in Badlapur, ABCD 2, and the Tamil film Paayum Puli.
 In 2016, he appeared in Krishna Gaadi Veera Prema Gaadha, Savithri, Sanam Teri Kasam and Wazir.
 He also did main role in DJ: Duvvada Jagannadham (2017), in 2018 Agnyaathavaasi and Vijetha, in 2019 Saaho, in 2020 Ala Vaikunthapurramuloo, Sarileru Neekevvaru and Street Dancer 3D.
 He played role of Valmiki in the movie Ala Vaikunthapuramloo.

 In 2021, he appeared in A1 Express, Sreekaram, Jathi Ratnalu and Chaavu Kaburu Challaga.